-A large exhaust system at the rear ensures hot air is blown backwards rather than downwards, so the m17 should (in theory) be ideal for lap gaming as much as it is desktop play.
+A large exhaust system at the rear of the m17 R2 ensures hot air is blown backwards rather than downwards, so the laptop is ideal for lap gaming as much as it is desktop play.

 The m17 R2 has also been built with a new dynamic thermal control system.
 This uses gyroscope and accelerometer tech to work out how you're gaming.
 If you're using it on your lap the cooling adjusts to ensure that's a comfortable experience, while adapting and changing performance when you're gaming on a desk instead.

 The storage options here even include up to two 2TB PCIe M.2 SSDs in RAID0.
-According to Alienware, this means the two drives are recognised as a single large drive with uber fast read-write speeds and plenty of space for your favourite games.
+According to Alienware, this means the two drives are recognised as a single large drive with uber-fast read-write speeds and plenty of space for your favourite games.

 An easy-on-the-eye display

-- Updated 17.3-inch OLED Full HD panels (1920 x 1080)
+- Updated 17.3-inch OLED Full HD panels (1920 x 1080 resolution)